+7.0 Summary

-7.0 Summary 7.1 We propose over the coming year to address and/or monitor the above matters to further enhance our governance arrangements and the understanding of the arrangements where there is any change.
-We are satisfied this will address the need for improvements that were identified in our review of effectiveness, or mana any significant change, and will monitor their implementations and operation as part of our annual review.
-Rob Ba rlow, Chief Executive Cllr Paul Skinner, Leader of the Council DATE DATE
+7.1 We propose over the coming year to address and/or monitor the above matters to further enhance our governance arrangements and the understanding of those arrangements where there is any change.
+We are satisfied this will address the need for improvements that were identified in our review of effectiveness, or manage any significant change, and will monitor their implementations and operation as part of our annual review.

+Rob Barlow, Chief Executive